jpavley/himins/experiments/redesign_notes.md

 * The game itself will implement and emit ticks (15 fps) to enable realtime interactions like combat

-* Grunt or Gulp will be used for build automation (still figuring that out)
+* Grunt will be used for build automation

 * JSDoc instead of Docco will be used to generate documentation